Truganini

-Early life
+Early life and people

-Truganini was born around 1812 at Recherche Bay in southern Tasmania, then called Van Diemen's Land.
-She was the daughter of Manganerer, a senior figure of the Nuenonne people, whose country included Bruny Island and the coastal area of the Tasmanian mainland between Recherche Bay and Oyster Cove.
-Truganini's mother was likely a member of the Ninine people, another clan group from the Nuenonne's language group whose territory encompassed the area surrounding Port Davey.
+Truganini was born around 1812 at Recherche Bay in southern Tasmania (then known as Van Diemen's Land).
+She was the youngest daughter of Manganerer, the senior man of the Nuenonne clan.
+Nuenonne country included Bruny Island and the coastal area of the Tasmanian mainland between Recherche Bay and Oyster Cove.
+Truganini's mother, with whom Manganerer had at least three daughters, was likely a member of the Ninene people, a clan whose country encompassed the area surrounding Port Davey.

-By the time of Truganini's birth, the Nuennone population had begun to encounter British colonisation.
-Captain James Cook had first landed on Bruny Island at Adventure Bay in 1777, and within a few decades runaway convicts had begun to conduct raids on Tasmanian Aboriginal settlements to kidnap Aboriginal women.
-When a group of French explorers and scientists arrived on Bruny Island in 1802, they observed that the Nuenonne they encountered were terrified of the Europeans' guns and refused to allow their women to go near the visitors.
-After the establishment of Hobart in 1804, a large number of ships began to sail past Nuenonne country to enter the Derwent River.
-In 1819, the Aboriginal and settler populations of Tasmania as a whole both sat at around 5000, with the British population overwhelmingly made up of men.
-By 1830, the British population had grown to 23,500.
+By the time Truganini was born, the Nuenonne population had begun to encounter British colonisation.
+James Cook first landed on Bruny Island at Adventure Bay in 1777.
+Within a few decades, former convicts who had been transported to Australia began to conduct raids on Aboriginal communities to kidnap women.
+When a group of French explorers and scientists visited Bruny Island in 1802, the Nuenonne they encountered were terrified of their guns, and the women refused to approach them.
+After the establishment of the city of Hobart in 1804, a large number of ships began to sail past Nuenonne country to access the Derwent River.
+At the beginning of the 19th century, the Aboriginal population of Tasmania numbered around 3000–8000, forming nine nations divided into around 50–100 clan groups.
+In 1819, the Aboriginal and settler populations of Tasmania were both around 5000, with the latter overwhelmingly male; by 1830, the settler population had grown to 23,500.